 The reading list is on the schedule above.
 We will use

-chapters and section from the online text:
+chapters and sections from the online text Deep Learning

 - Deep Learning,